 When was the last time you audited your business for accessibility?
-It could be that you’ve never assessed the accessibility of your client experience.
-But, it’s never too late to optimize your processes and make them accessible to as many as possible.
+It could be that you’ve never assessed your client experience for accessibility.
+The good news: It’s never too late to optimize your processes and make them accessible to as many people as possible.

-Creating an inclusive client experience means communicating to everyone in the same manner— regardless of age, race, ethnicity, gender, disability, and more.
-To provide an equal experience to people with disabilities, you should place a focus on online accessibility.
+Creating an inclusive client experience means making information available to everyone—regardless of age, race, ethnicity, gender, disability, and more—in a way that they can access.
+To provide an equal experience to people with disabilities, you should focus on your online accessibility.

-In short, online accessibility increases the number of people who can access information and materials.
-If we create websites and client material that aren’t accessible, we’re offering a poor experience to the one in four U.S. adults who live with some form of disability.
+In short, online accessibility increases the number of people who can comfortably access information and materials.
+If we create websites and client materials that aren’t accessible, we’re offering a poor experience to the one in four U.S. adults who live with some form of disability.

 Who is accessibility for?

-Accessibility aims to improve the experience for anyone with a disability, whether it’s:
+Accessibility initiatives aim to improve the experience for anyone with a disability, whether it’s:

 - Visual